bbrzycki/setigen/docs/source/advanced.rst

 Writing custom signal functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can go beyond :mod:`setigen`'s pre-written signal functions by writing your own.
+You can go beyond |setigen|'s pre-written signal functions by writing your own.
 For each :func:`~setigen.frame.Frame.add_signal` input parameter (:code:`path`, :code:`t_profile`, :code:`f_profile`, and :code:`bp_profile`), you can pass in your own custom functions.
 Note that these inputs are themselves functions.